Convinced you have them but didn’t find signs? Bring in a bed bug sniffing dog!

 - inside loose wallpaper

-* If your check turns up results, then read my page on how to get rid of bed bugs – it will help you do it without damaging the environment – thank you!
+If your check turns up results in your home, then here is some excellent information on how to get rid of bed bugs – and you do not need harmful chemicals.